-This article is a continuation of our series on Hard Money Lender Advice on How To Manage Your Buyers.
+This article continues our series on Hard Money Lender Advice on How To Manage Your Buyers.
 As a hard money lender, I’ve seen many properties linger on the market because they were priced unrealistically high.
-I’ve also seen many contracts that fell though because the buyer could not get the loan.
+I’ve also seen many contracts falling through because the buyer could not get the loan.

-Suppose you’ve cleared those hurdles.
-Your property is under contract and you’ve done your due diligence in selecting a buyer that appears to qualify for a mortgage.
-Now you have one final challenge remaining before you celebrate your success.
+Suppose you’ve cleared the first hurdle.
+Your property is under contract, and you’ve done your due diligence in selecting a buyer who appears to qualify for a mortgage.
+Now, you have one more challenge to rise up to.
 This challenge is called passing your home inspection.

 The majority of the properties on the market – no matter how extensively renovated – are listed as-is.
-What it means is that the seller makes no representations or warranties regarding of the condition of the property.
+What it means is that the seller makes no representations or warranties regarding the property’s condition.
 It’s up to buyers to inspect the property for any potential defects.
-So if the buyers uncover defects that cannot be mitigated by seller, they are free to terminate the contract and get their deposit back.
+If the buyers uncover defects that cannot be mitigated by the seller, they can terminate the contract and get their deposit back.

 Always Budget For Some Repairs